spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 ## Publish the config file

-You must publish the config file with this command.
+Optionally, You can publish the config file with this command.

 ```bash
 php artisan vendor:publish --provider="Spatie\Mailcoach\MailcoachServiceProvider" --tag="config"